aprentz/serverless-functions/README.md

-## Site is deployed at https://serverless-functions1.netlify.app/
+## Click [this link](https://serverless-functions1.netlify.app) to access serverless site deployed on Netlify

 ### Instructions on Netlify CLI installion & configuration to deploy serverless sites to Netlify - aprentz